Crew Leader

 • The ability and aptitude to cook, and enjoy cooking, meals for large groups (8-18 people at a time) in an outdoor kitchen without electricity or running water

-• An aptitude and unflappable enthusiasm for working outdoors in variable weather in backcountry and other remote locations, with the understanding that such work requires long days (12+ hours)
+• An aptitude and unflappable enthusiasm for working long days (12+ hours) outdoors in variable weather in backcountry and other remote locations;

-• Able to live and work in a remote and/or backcountry setting (i.e. tents) for up to an extended period of time.
-Most projects are 2-4 weeks long, with weekend breaks.
+• Able to live and work in a remote and/or backcountry setting (i.e. tents) for up to 14 days at a time;

 • Exposure to the preservation trades, outdoor adventure programs, historic resources management, and volunteer/crew leadership